InfinityAlgo-Academy/LightHouse/readme.md

 Configuration:
   --save-assets                  Save the trace contents & screenshots to disk                                                             [boolean]
-  --save-artifacts               Save all gathered artifacts to disk                                                                       [boolean]
   --list-all-audits              Prints a list of all available audits and exits                                                           [boolean]
   --list-trace-categories        Prints a list of all required trace categories and exits                                                  [boolean]
   --additional-trace-categories  Additional categories to capture with the trace (comma-delimited).